Sanjeever/boundless/docs/en/posts/2025/03/03-front-end-self-sufficient-ui-design-claude-ai-version.md

 Some Tips:

-- Use Lucia Icon CDN to avoid AI consuming a large number of tokens to draw SVG paths
+- Use Lucide Icon CDN to avoid AI consuming a large number of tokens to draw SVG paths
 - Use a modular approach to avoid truncation issues (currently, Claude 3.7 has severe truncation issues, so Claude 3.5 is temporarily used as a substitute, and the effect is also good)
 - Think about the functions and overall design style in advance to facilitate reference when designing pages by function